Read the article detailing deck.gl's Views and Projections system.

 options

-(Object, optional)options.z
+(object, optional)options.z

-(Number, optional) - To calculate a bounding volume for fetching 3D data, this option can be used to get the bounding box at a specific elevation.
-Default 0
+(number, optional) - To calculate a bounding volume for fetching 3D data, this option can be used to get the bounding box at a specific elevation.
+Default0

 [minX, minY, maxX, maxY]